LastL2/Awesome-Last/README.md

 3. Take advantage of performance monitoring endpoints that come with nodes.
 It’s easy to spin up a Grafana dashboard for most clients, and it’ll make your life so much easier when debugging any issues
 - [Nimbus node guide](https://nimbus.guide/index.html)

-### Recommendation from our community to run ThorChain node:
+### Recommendation from our community to run THORNode:
+We will utilize THORNode protocol designs for our LCN infrastructure
 - Input from Andro, Co-founder @ Last: you need good bandwidth, and a fair amount of HDD space,  with a decent processor.
 The node requirements aren't like your typical cosmos chains where they are fairly light(minus bandwidth)